vivienbo/dns2azuredns/README.md

 # dnsaxfr2azuredns
-`dnsaxfr2azuredns` is a reponse to [Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-overview) lack of [AXFR/IXFR](https://learn.microsoft.com/en-us/azure/dns/dns-overview) Zone transfer.
+`dnsaxfr2azuredns` is a reponse to [Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-overview) lack of [AXFR/IXFR](https://learn.microsoft.com/en-us/azure/dns/dns-faq#does-azure-dns-support-zone-transfers--axfr-ixfr--) Zone transfer.
 This is a Java application that acts as a Slave DNS Server and synchronizes with Master DNS's, and then replicates modified data with Azure DNS.

 This project is still in development and not yet fit for production nor fully documented.

+# Disclaimer

+This project is not functional yet.
+Documentation currently represents the aim of the project.

+Any available version for now stores passwords in cleartext in the JSON configuration, and in cleartext in memory.
+If this is a security concern for you, feel free to contribute to the project to add better security.
+Otherwise this will be addressed once functional.

 # How to use this project

+Intended use of this application is to allow transfer from a private DNS Zone hosted on any AXFR or IXFR compliant DNS Server (Windows Server DNS, bind, unbound...) to Azure DNS Zones.

+It *might* be used to leverage Azure DNS as secondary DNS Server however in that case, DNSSEC cannot be enabled.

+For now it was not design to allow 2-ways updates.

 ## Solution Design